WorkSafeBC Home

 Respond to prohibited action complaints

-If a worker witnesses or experiences unsafe or unhealthy conditions at the workplace and reports it to someone at work or to WorkSafeBC, he or she is raising a health or safety concern.
+If a worker witnesses or experiences unsafe or unhealthy conditions at the workplace and reports it to their employer, their union, or WorkSafeBC, they are raising a health or safety concern.
 A worker doing so is legally exercising a right or carrying out a duty under the Workers Compensation Act.
 It is illegal for an employer or union to penalize workers for raising health or safety issues, and workers can submit a prohibited action (formerly known as a discriminatory action) complaint if they feel this has occurred.

 What do prohibited actions include?

-If a worker raises a health or safety issue at the workplace, and the employer or union responds with any one of the following, we consider it prohibited action:
+If a worker raises a health or safety issue at the workplace, and the employer or union responds with a negative action, we may consider it prohibited action.
+Prohibited action can include the following:

-• The worker is suspended or laid off, or the job is eliminated
+• The worker is dismissed, suspended, or laid off, or their job is eliminated.

-• The worker’s wages are reduced or the working hours changed
+• The worker’s wages are reduced or their working hours changed.

 Failure to pay wages